genesys/bold360-mobile-docs-android/docs/advanced-topics/voice.md

 chatController.setTTSReadAlterProvider(provider)
 ```
 > Setting the TTSReadAlterProvider to null, releases the alter provider reference.
 Default readout provider will be used to prepare responses readout text.

-### How to configure
-- #### Configure spoken voice
-    The configurations relevant to the read out voice; language, speech rate, volume, pitch, etc, are available via the ChatController.
-Those configurations can be changed at any time.
-    ```kotlin
-    chatController.configuration.ttsConfig.apply {
-                        language = Locale.FRENCH // defaults to default locale
-                        volume = 0.5f // defaults to 1.0f which is max volume
-                    }
-    ```
-    > Notice: The language you set to the TTSConfig should be supported by the device, otherwise, it will use the default locale.

-- #### Configure voice related UI components
-    Some UI configurations are available to be changed via `SendCmpUIProvider::uiConfig`
-    ```kotlin
-    val chatUIProvider = ChatUIProvider().let{
-        it.chatInputUIProvider.sendCmpUIProvider.uiConfig.apply{
-            //... change default configurations here
-            sendImage = ...

-            speecherUIConfig.apply{
-                //... change default voice related UI configurations here speakerImage = ...
-                micImage = ...
-            }
-        }
-    }

-    // apply customed UI provider to the ChatController val chatController = ChatController.Builder(context)
-                .chatUIProvider(chatUIProvider)
-                .build(account, object : ChatLoadedListener {...}
-    ```

-### Alternative readout